SoccerStatsUS/spalding_data/README.md

 ## Intro

-This is a project to generate highly reliable data about early american soccer history / results by converting directly from the Spalding Soccer Guides.
+This is a project to generate high quality data about early american soccer history / results by converting directly from the Spalding Soccer Guides.
 Early American soccer history is particularly confusing / badly documented, and having a well-organized version of this data will be a valuable step towards understanding the many many leagues and teams that played in the first quarter of the 20th century.

 The Spalding Soccer guides are one of the best primary resources for early 20th century American soccer.
 First published in 1904, and then intermittently until 1923, the Spalding soccer guides were annual yearbooks describing the previous year's results.